scalatra/scalatra-website/guides/json.md

 }
 ```

-If you hit your local server, you should see the following output:
+If you hit your local server on [http://localhost:8080](http://localhost:8080), you should see the following output:

 ```scala
 List(Flower(yellow-tulip,Yellow Tulip), Flower(red-rose,Red Rose), Flower(black-rose, Black Rose))